shader-slang/slang/docs/user-guide/02-conventional-features.md

 GenerateCtor1 val[2] = { { 3 }, { 2 } };
 ```

-In addition, Slang also provides compatbility support for C-style initializer lists with `struct`s.
+In addition, Slang also provides compatibility support for C-style initializer lists with `struct`s.
 C-style initializer lists can use [Partial Initializer List's](#Partial-Initializer-List's) and [Flattened Array Initializer With Struct's](#Flattened-Array-Initializer-With-Struct)

 A struct is considered a C-style struct if:
 1. User never defines a custom constructor with **more than** 0 parameters